wotaque/fp_LAP3_CodeChallenge/README.md

 Copy the repo link from `GitHub`, clone via `VS Code` and cd into `my-app` folder.

 Run `npm install` for dependencies.
-Run `npm run start` to launch teh server.
+Run `npm run start` to launch the server.